 16. What information does my public school district or private school need to submit?

 The reimbursement form has been designed to collect information for each institution of higher education (IHE) in which students in your district or school received ECCP credit during the current school year.
 For each IHE, you will need to provide:

-- The total number of students and the total amount of tuition your district or school paid for students who earned both high school and college credit.
+- The total number of students, total number of college credits, and the total amount of tuition your district or school paid for students who earned both high school and college credit.

-- The total number of students and the total amount of tuition your district or school paid for students who earned college credit only.
+- The total number of students, total number of college credits, and the total amount of tuition your district or school paid for students who earned college credit only.

 17. How much will our public school district or private school be reimbursed?

 Public school districts or private schools will be reimbursed: